 This page contains all of the official rules and forms that govern the American Mock Trial Association competitions.
 Each of the documents will be updated on this site as new versions are created and approved for use by the AMTA Board of Directors.
 Please check back regularly to ensure that you have the most updated version of these documents.

 - The Rulebook contains all rules and policies that govern AMTA competitions, the competition structure, board membership, sanction policies, and membership requirements among other things.
-The Rulebook is traditionally updated semi-annually following the AMTA Board of Directors Meeting (July) and the AMTA Mid-Year Meeting (November).
-If you have any questions about the rules that govern AMTA competitions, please contact Ryan Seelau, AMTA Rules Committee Chairperson.
+The Rulebook is traditionally updated semi-annually following the AMTA Board of Directors Meeting (July) and the AMTA Mid-Year Meeting (December).
+If you have any questions about the rules that govern AMTA competitions, please contact Elizabeth Smiley, AMTA Rules Committee Chairperson.

 - This document contains the version of the Rules of Evidence that are used in AMTA competitions.
 While these rules are based off of the Federal Rules of Evidence, they are tailored to meet the needs of an AMTA competition.

 - This is the presentation used to orient judges in the Judges' Meetings at AMTA-sanctioned competitions.
 The PowerPoint is used in each Judges' Meeting before each round of AMTA-sanctioned competitions.
-Any questions regarding the AMTA's judging documents should be directed to Grant Keener, AMTA Judges Committee Chairperson.
+Any questions regarding the AMTA's judging documents should be directed to Elizabeth Smiley, AMTA Rules Committee Chairperson.

 - This document is the timekeeper sheet that is used at an AMTA-sanctioned competitions.
 Per AMTA Rules, each team is required to provide their own timekeeper at an AMTA-sanctioned competition and should use the Timekeeper Sheet to track the time for each round of competition.

-- As permitted by the Midlands Rules of Evidence, this document is the Character Evidence Form that is to be used in AMTA-sanctioned competitions.
+- As permitted by the Midlands Rules of Evidence, these documents are the Captains' Meeting, Gender Pronouns Form, and Character Evidence Forms that are to be used in AMTA-sanctioned competitions.

 - This document is the Spirit of AMTA form that is to be used to determine the winner of the Spirit of AMTA award at each AMTA-sanctioned competition.